Unmanned Aircraft Systems and the HCFCD

 UAS on White Oak Bayou

-In September 2016, the Harris County Flood Control District began its first test of UAS to measure and assess Flood Control District basins and drainage channel easements.
+In September and October 2016, the Harris County Flood Control District conducted its first test of UAS to measure and assess Flood Control District basins and drainage channel easements.
 Austin-based HUVRdata LLC, a Flood Control District contractor, flew over White Oak Bayou and three stormwater detention basins in central Harris County, roughly between Fairbanks North Houston Road and North Houston Rosslyn Road.
 After collecting more than 3,000 images and related data during two days in the field September 28-29, the company is now preparing its final report.

 The contractor used an Ascending Technologies Falcon 8 to survey approximately 329 acres in the project area, measuring maintained vs. unmaintained areas, including some with tree cover.
 This is an 8-rotor, v-shaped Vertical Take Off and Land (VTOL) aircraft, which weighs less than six pounds.
 The use of UAS will be compared to the use of ground crews in performing similar measurements.
 Frequently updated measurements of Flood Control District property are necessary to the efficient and accurate management of contract maintenance services such as mowing, which are typically bid by the acre.